 Take That: Heffer, to Filburt in "Wacky Delly": "Your cartoons aren't even funny enough to be on The Family Channel!"

-Vocal Evolution: Considering that almost all of the cast (save for Charlie Adler) had virtually no past voice acting experience, this was to be expected.
+Vocal Evolution: With the exception of Charlie Adler (who started out voice acting in commercials and on the original 1980s G.I.
+Joe cartoon), all of the voice actors on this show when it first started had virtually no past voice acting experience.
 Many of the characters sound more monotone and deadpan in earlier episodes, but this picks up quickly.
 Specifically...

 As Season One progresses, Rocko's voice deepens and becomes slightly nasally, but reverts back to his normal voice by Season Two.

 Heffer's voice is much deeper and a lot more wooden in Season One, and a couple of early Season Two episodes.

 In his first few appearances, Filburt's voice is much higher (save for "Rocko's Happy Sack", where it's much deeper, and incredibly deadpan).

 Way Past the Expiration Date: The tub Rocko finds in his fridge in "Trash-O-Madness" that's so old it's covered in dust and reads "Buy War Bonds".
 All it contains is a green moldy blob that Spunky finds a good chew toy.

 George: Heffer?
 Apparently, we still love you.
 Well, that's what your mother says.